FallenEXP/reputation/README.md

 Todo

 ## Ideas
-Please submit all ideas in the Issues tab with the idea tag Good ideas will go to the todo list below
+Please submit all ideas in the Issues tab with the idea tag.
+Good ideas will go to the todo list below.

 # Todo List
-Submit ideas and bugs in issues section
+Submit ideas and bugs in issues section.
 ## Major
 ### Database
-* Do mysql connection
+* Do MySQL connection.
-* implement database for peoples
+* Implement database for people.
 ### Reptation
-* do like getReputation(user) thing
+* Create getReputation(user).
-* role color is changed depending on reputation.
-Red fading to green
+* Role color is changed depending on reputation.
+Red fading to green with red being bad and green being good.
-* make a way to give reputation
+* Make a way to give reputation.
-* deleting many messages in a row could make reputation go down lol
+* Deleting many messages in a row could make reputation go down.
-* if too many negative reputation >> ban
+* If you have too much negative reputation, you can get banned.
 ## Minor
-* readme.md
+* Better README.md